chatch/xcat/README.md

 # xcat
 A tool for doing cross chain atomic trades via a [cli](src/cli) or [api](src/protocol.js).

+Only trades between Stellar and Ethereum are supported at this stage.

 ## Protocol

 Stellar XLM <-> Ethereum ETH